kcp-dev/enhancements/keps/core/0005-apiexport-identity-rotation.md

 the bindings are settled, then rotate `cowboys` and `sheriffs` onto fresh identities at leisure, and finally delete the stale `wildwest` secret.

-### Authorization: rotation is a platform-owned capability, not an export-owner one
+### Authorization: rotation is a bindable platform capability, not an export-owner power

 The disruptive primitive in a rotation is not the data copy — it is **step 1 of the
 migrator: fencing consumer LogicalClusters** by setting `core.kcp.io/inactive` on them.
 That fence takes an entire consumer workspace offline (reads included, all resources, not just the bound group/resource — see the migrator flow).
 An actor able to trigger it across every binding of an export can black out every consumer of that export at will, and loop it.
-This is a consumer-facing DoS vector, so the ability to rotate must sit in the **platform-owner** domain, not be an implicit power of owning an APIExport.
+This is a consumer-facing DoS vector, so the ability to rotate must be a capability the platform **grants explicitly**, not an implicit power of owning an APIExport.

-Two facts about kcp make this enforceable *even against a provider-workspace cluster-admin*, which ordinary "default-deny in the bootstrap RBAC" would not achieve (a local cluster-admin can grant themselves any local verb):

-* **Workspace cluster-admin is scoped to that workspace.** A provider-workspace cluster-admin has no authority in the root workspace and none in any consumer workspace — workspaces are isolation boundaries, not a hierarchy where admin flows down.
-An authorization decision evaluated against **root** is therefore structurally outside a provider-workspace admin's reach, no matter what RBAC they write locally.
-* **The rotation controller is the only lever.** Fencing a consumer means writing `core.kcp.io/inactive` on a LogicalCluster in *another* workspace, which a provider-workspace admin cannot do directly (cross-workspace write, denied).
-Their only route to the fence is the rotation controller (a system actor).
-So gating that one path closes the vector completely — there is no side door.

-The gate is therefore placed **outside the provider workspace**, in two layers:

-1. **Admission on `APIExportIdentityRotation` create** issues a SubjectAccessReview for the *requesting user* against a dedicated verb in the **root** (or a configured platform) workspace — not against the local workspace, so local RBAC (including local cluster-admin) is never consulted.
-This mirrors kcp's existing cross-workspace admission authorization: the workspace content authorizer checks `access`/`admin` on the workspace object in the **parent**, and WorkspaceType selection checks the `use` verb on the type in the type's **own** workspace.
-Rotation points the same kind of check at root.
-2. **Controller re-check (defense in depth).** The requesting user is recorded on the object; the controller re-verifies that user's root-level grant before it fences anything.
-Creation is intent only — a rotation with no platform authorization sits in `Pending` forever.
-So even a bypass at the object layer (finalizer games, direct etcd writes) cannot fence a consumer, because execution is gated independently of creation.

-A provider-workspace cluster-admin can thus freely create the rotation object, self-grant every local verb, and edit it — and it does nothing, because the one authority that matters (`rotate` in root) is one they cannot grant themselves.
+The requirement is that a provider-workspace **cluster-admin cannot self-authorize** rotation.
+That rules out gating on plain in-workspace RBAC (a local cluster-admin grants themselves any local verb).
+It also, after discussion, rules out the two obvious "authorize against root" designs — both are recorded under Alternatives Considered as
+rejected:

+* a dedicated `rotate` **verb** checked via SAR against root — RBAC granting that verb has to live somewhere, and special-casing a verb means `*` in a role no longer cleanly means `*`; and
+* the same object **plus verb** created directly in the root workspace — reintroduces "root is magic, the platform does special things there," the exact coupling `LogicalClusterMigration` already suffers and which we want to stop growing.

+**The chosen model: rotation is served by a platform-owned APIExport that you bind to use.** `APIExportIdentityRotation` is not a built-in type available everywhere; it is a resource exported by a platform-owned **maintenance APIExport** (working name `maintenance.kcp.io`) living in the **root** workspace — the same place, and the same pattern, as the `tenancy` APIExport. `LogicalClusterMigration` has the identical "platform-owner button with nowhere to live" problem and is the natural co-tenant of the same export, so this is one home for privileged maintenance surface rather than a one-off.

+Authorization then falls out of the existing binding machinery, with no new verb and no special-casing of root in the authorizer:

+* To obtain the `APIExportIdentityRotation` type in a workspace, a provider must **bind** `maintenance.kcp.io`.
+Binding an APIExport already requires the `bind` permission on that *specific* APIExport, evaluated **in the export's own workspace (root)** — not in the binder's workspace.
+A provider-workspace cluster-admin has no authority in root, so they cannot grant themselves `bind` on a root-owned export: the self-authorization door is closed by the ordinary bind check, not by a bespoke rule.
+* Once bound, `*` still means `*` in the workspace where the binding lives — normal RBAC semantics, no confusing verb carve-out.
+The provider creates the rotation object next to their APIExport as before; the capability rode in on the binding.
-**Delegation.** The platform may grant the root-level rotation permission to a trusted provider via RBAC — for example so a first-party provider can self-serve leaked-secret remediation without filing a platform ticket, which is a security-urgent, provider- initiated operation.
-This is an explicit, auditable, revocable trust decision, *not* something implied by export ownership.
-A delegated provider can then rotate (and, in principle, loop it); that residual capability is intended and bounded by the per-export cooldown and one-active-rotation-per-export invariants below, not a hole.
+* **Delegation** is just "grant `bind` on `maintenance.kcp.io` in root" to a trusted provider — explicit, auditable, revocable, and expressed entirely with existing RBAC on a concrete object.
+A delegated provider can then rotate (and, in principle, loop it);
+  that residual capability is intended and bounded by the per-export cooldown and one-active-rotation-per-export invariants below, not a hole.

+This keeps the whole thing inside mechanisms kcp already has (APIExport, bind authorization, maximal permission policy) instead of inventing a platform-only verb or enshrining root as a magic execution site.
+The one platform-owned piece is *who may bind the maintenance export*, which is exactly the knob a platform owner should hold.

 > [!IMPORTANT]
-> This holds only while the rotation controller and its admission plugin are the sole
+> This holds only while the rotation controller is the sole path to (a) setting
-> path to (a) setting `core.kcp.io/inactive` on a not-owned LogicalCluster and (b) the
+> `core.kcp.io/inactive` on a not-owned LogicalCluster and (b) the storage drain.
+By
-> storage drain.
-By kcp's workspace-isolation model there is no other path; this KEP
+> kcp's workspace-isolation model there is no other path (the controller is a system
+> actor; a provider-workspace admin cannot write a foreign LogicalCluster directly); this
-> states that as an explicit security assumption so any future API that could fence a
+> KEP states that as an explicit security assumption so any future API that could fence a
 > foreign workspace is evaluated against it.

 Defense-in-depth invariants (enforced by admission on `APIExportIdentityRotation`):